onnokleen/mfGARCH/README.md

 Please cite as

 > Conrad, Christian and Kleen, Onno (2018).
-Two Are Better Than One: Volatility Forecasting Using Multiplicative Component GARCH Models.
+Two Are Better Than One: Volatility Forecasting Using Multiplicative Component GARCH-MIDAS Models.
 Available at SSRN: https://doi.org/10.2139/ssrn.2752354.

 and